grburgess/gbm_drm_gen/docs/md/drm_gen_doc.md

 * The current location and oreintation of GBM for the data of interest.

-* The channel to PHA
+* The channel to PHA reconstructed energy from the CSPEC files.

+For the first, one can get the current spacecraft from the

 <!-- #endregion -->